abnas7511/The-Dice-Game/README.md

 3. The player with the higher number wins.
 If both players roll the same number, it's a draw.

 4. The result of the game will be displayed at the top of the screen in the form of a message, such as "🚩Player 1 Wins," "🚩Player 2 Wins," or "Draw!"

+This is made as a part of my full stack web developer journey by accessing Angela yu's course in Udemy